 If the inside of the garment is going to be hidden by a lining you can leave the edges of the mitre raw and unfinished.
 But if not you can neaten the edges of the hems first, usually with overlocking or another way of finishing like a simple zigzag stitch.
 Or you can double turn the hem by just 1cm so it can be hand sewn or blind hemmed later to finish the hem.

-- Unfold the vertical seam allowance and mark where the pressing lines intersect.
-This point will become the corner of the hem on the corner.
+3. Unfold the vertical seam allowance and mark where the pressing lines intersect.
+This point will become the corner of the hem.

-- With right sides together fold the garment so the two hem edge marks come together and the dot on the intersecting pressing lines is on the new fold.
+4. With right sides together fold the garment so the two marks on the edges of the hem come together and the dot on the intersecting pressing lines is on the new fold.
 (If double turning keep the 1cm fold folded over.)